sooheon/blog/about/index.md

 ---
 layout: layouts/post.njk
-title: About Me
+title: About
 tags:
   - nav
 navtitle: about
 templateClass: tmpl-post
 ---

-My name is 김수헌, written in English as Kim Sooheon, pronounced *Gim Sue Hun*.
+This blog is a place for posts about Clojure, machine learning, development tools yak-shaving, and some armchair philosophy.

+It's written by me, Sooheon Kim.
 I go by <code>sooheon</code> on Hacker News and [Github].
 You can contact me at sooheon at gmail dot com.

-Here you're likely to find posts about Clojure, yak-shaving, and some armchair philosophy.

 [Github]: https://github.com/sooheon